 We also held a memorial for Archie and Monty at our national office in Christchurch.
 Many volunteers and supporters came along to celebrate the lives of our boys and to learn more about animal experimentation using rats in NZ.

 Rest in peace little warriors.
-We will continue to fight for you.
+We will continue to fight for animals like you.